NSHipster/articles/2015-03-02-nsscanner.md

 ## Extracting Substrings and Numeric Values

 The *raison d'être* of `NSScanner` is to pull substrings and numeric values from a larger string.
 It has fifteen methods to do this, *all* of which follow the same basic pattern.
-Each method takes a reference to an output variable as a paramter and returns a boolean value indicating success or failure of the scan:
+Each method takes a reference to an output variable as a parameter and returns a boolean value indicating success or failure of the scan:

 ````swift
 let stringScanner = NSScanner(string: "John & Paul & Ringo & George.")